Exporting Your Data

 Exporting from the Clock View (Simple daily image snapshot)

 Exporting from the Settings View (Advanced date range csv exports)

-1 - Export From History View
+1 - Export From Clock View

 This is a great way to easily share an image of your sleep rings for a single sleep session.
 It is particularly useful to send as an iMessage to another person, example, "Mum, look at how much deep sleep I got last night!"

 When on the Clock view, tap on the output icon on the top right corner:

 Your sleep rings image will be created and ready to send.
 Tap on the round output icon again under the image and you will now have different options to send, share or save the image, such as using AirDrop, message, email and so on.